lsst-sitcom/sitcomtn-028/index.rst

 - We should gather more data once the AuxTel is again operational.

 The notebook below is available at NCSA at:

 /project/cslage/AuxTel/notebooks/EFD_Focus_Full_20Dec21.ipynb

-It is alos available at:
+It is also available at:
 https://github.com/craiglagegit/ScratchStuff/blob/master/notebooks/EFD_Focus_Full_20Dec21.ipynb

 .. raw:: html